The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Nonsinusoidal CPR and charge-4 e supercurrent

 For a more direct measure of the CPR, we open $J_{\rm ref}$ by setting $V_\mathrm{ref} = 0$ and phase bias the rhombus by applying $B_\perp$~\cite{Murani2017Jul, Nichele2020Jun}.
 The much larger reference loop area allows us to phase bias the rhombus through multiple CPR periods while keeping $f$ nearly constant.
 In this configuration, $dV/dI$ as a function of $I$ and $B_\perp$ displays $I_\mathrm{SW}\approx1~\mu$A, modulated by nonsinusoidal oscillations with field-dependent frequency and amplitude; see Fig.~\ref{f6}(a).
 We attribute the large background component of $I_\mathrm{SW}$ to $J_\mathrm{ref}$ and the oscillatory component, $\Delta I_\mathrm{SW}$, to the flux-induced modulation of phase difference across the rhombus.
-The data displays several discontinuous, non-repeatable jumps, which we associate with phase slips.
-An additional shoulder in $\Delta I_\mathrm{SW}$ develops smoothly as a function of frustration, halving the periodicity at $f=1/2$, before disappearing again at higher $f$.
+The data displays several discontinuous, non-repeatable jumps, which we associate with phase slips likely originating from the large inductance of the reference loop.
+When tuning the frustration toward $f=1/2$, we first observe the appearance of a beating pattern in oscillations of $\Delta I_\mathrm{SW}$ and finally a halving of the periodicity in a narrow interval around $f = 1/2$.
 The change in the periodicity can be better seen in the zoom-in maps around $f=1$ and $f=1/2$ [Figs.~\ref{f6}(b) and \ref{f6}(c)].
 The data taken around $f=1$ reveals nonsinusoidal $I_{\rm SW}$ oscillations with a period of $\Delta B_\perp\approx 4.8~\mu$T and $\Delta I_\mathrm{SW} \approx 200$~nA.
 At full frustration ($f=1/2$), the modulation frequency doubles while the amplitude halves.
 A fast Fourier transform of $\Delta I_\mathrm{SW}$ measured at $f=1$ displays considerable contributions to the CPR from the first three harmonics ($2e, 4e$, and $6e$); see Fig.~\ref{f6}(d).
-This is consistent with the nonsinusoidal nature of the two balanced JJs in series in each arm of the rhombus~\cite{Bozkurt2023Jul, Banszerus2024Feb}.
-At $f=1/2$, the Fourier spectrum reveals that the CPR is dominated by the second harmonic while the amplitudes of the first and third harmonics are suppressed.
-The observed change in periodicity can be understood by the destructive interference of the odd harmonics at $f=1/2$, resulting in a dominant $\cos(2\varphi)$ term, where the supercurrent is predominantly carried by tunneling events of pairs of Cooper pairs~\cite{Doucot2002May, Pop2008Sep, Gladchenko2009Jan, Ciaccia2023Jun}.
+This is consistent with the nonsinusoidal nature of the two balanced JJs in series in each arm of the rhombus~\cite{Bozkurt2023Jul, Bozkurt2023Sep, Banszerus2024Feb}.
+At $f=1/2$, the Fourier spectrum reveals that the CPR is dominated by the second harmonic, while the amplitudes of the first and third harmonics are suppressed.
+The observed change in periodicity can be understood by the destructive interference of the odd harmonics at $f=1/2$, resulting in a dominant $\cos(2\varphi)$ term, where the supercurrent is predominantly carried by tunneling events of pairs of Cooper pairs~\cite{Doucot2002May, Pop2008Sep, Gladchenko2009Jan,Giuliano2010Oct, Ciaccia2023Jun}.
+At $f=1/2$, $A_\mathrm{2e}$ is indistinguishable from the noise floor of the Fourier spectrum, indicating that the first harmonic is suppressed by more than 96\%, compared to integer frustration.
+The stochastic switching events are uncorrelated with $B_\perp$ and thus do not result in specific frequency contributions in Fig.~\ref{f6}(d) and \ref{f6}(e).